MarcusWolschon/osmeditor4android/BUILDING.md

 Automated testing has come relatively late to Vespucci, however we have made large advances in improving the coverage in 2017.
 Note: the on-device tests will typically fail the first time if Vespucci was already installed on the device (due to previous state being loaded).
 Either de-install or simply run the tests twice.

+Note currently the test for maximm tag length enforcement fails on ANdroif version before 7 and if you change the version and build number you need to patch the the test asset "test-result.osm".